Catlover013579/The-Codex-Project/CONTRIBUTING.md

   - Word count
   - License declaration
   - Date of submission or last update
 ---

+## founders clause:
+As the originator and sole contributor to The Codex Project in its foundational phase, the following exceptions to contribution protocol are temporarily in effect:

+- Author and reviewer may be the same individual.

+- Submissions may bypass peer review if authored by the core maintainer (currently Catlover013579).

+- All contributions during this period will be clearly labeled as Preliminary until formal review structures are implemented post-2032.

+-This clause will be revised as the contributor base expands.

+---
 ## Types of Contributions:

 ### You can contribute: